What is dandelion root?

 Dandelion root tea and dandelion greens are known for their bitter quality.
 The "bitter taste" in Ayurvedic medicine helps to break up congestion in the liver, decrease water retention and sooth/cool itchy skin conditions as well as improve digestion.
 It is good to include the bitter taste in your diet on a daily basis.
 This includes eating plenty of green leafy vegetables, like dandelion greens, as well as bitter root teas like dandelion root.

-In the old days of herbal medicine we would make something called "digestive bitters."
-This was a liquid tincture with dandelion root and greens as the main ingredient along with other digestive herbs and spices.
+Many herbalists continue the age old tradition of making something called "digestive bitters."
+This is a liquid tincture with dandelion root and greens as the main ingredient along with other digestive herbs and spices.
 When taken before meals it helps to stimulate the digestive juices.

 It contains the two flavonoids, apigenin and luteolin, that have been studied to have anti-inflammatory effects that may be helpful for degenerative disorders.